 We expect originality in a thesis and so under this rubric we expect you to explain why the knowledge you seek on the subject you propose to work on is important for its period and place, or for historians’ views on its period and place.
 Finding some early-modern English laundry lists would not suffice on its own to justify writing a PhD thesis about them.
 But those laundry lists could be important evidence for a thesis about the spread of the Great Plague in London, for example.

 Framing your research

 Your proposal has to show awareness of other scholarly writing on the subject.
-This section positions your approach to the subject in relation to approaches in some of those works, summarizing how far you think it differs.
-For instance, you could challenge existing interpretations of the habits of Premonstratensian monks, or you might want to support one historian of the order or another; you could open up a neglected aspect of the debate – say, the role of the Norbertine Sisters – and perhaps kick-start a debate of your own.
-All this is to show that you have read into your subject and familiarized yourself with its contours.
+This section positions your approach to the subject in relation to approaches in some of those works, summarising how far you think it differs.
+For instance, you could challenge existing interpretations of the end the Cold War, or you might want to support one historian or another; you could open up a neglected aspect of the debate - say by considering the role of an overlooked group or national government - and perhaps kick-start a debate of your own.
+All this is to show that you have read into your subject and familiarised yourself with its contours.
 We don’t expect you to have done all your research at the start, but it is essential for you to show familiarity with the key texts and main authors in your chosen field.

 What sources might you need to consult in libraries and archives?